logo

 Q1: What's the best natural mosquito repellent?

 Neem oil and citronella are both highly effective and safe for indoor and outdoor use.
+You can also use essential oils like eucalyptus, peppermint, and lemongrass in diffusers or as topical applications when diluted with carrier oils.

 Q2: How can I tell if termites are present?